dominikWin/Asteroids/README.md

 If you encounter poor performance you can decrease the amount of particals in the background or the particals from impacts; these changes will not affect gameplay in any way, but can increase framerate.

-Asteroids is capped at 60Hz by design, for now.

 ## License

 Asteroids is licensed under the terms of the MIT license.
 You are free to use this code for any reason.